Power Purchase Agreement For Solar

-A wide range of businesses and organisations can benefit from a solar PPA – for example commercial enterprises, schools, universities, large electricity users of any type who like the idea of going solar but don’t want to pay anything upfront.
+A wide range of businesses and organisations can benefit from this arrangement – for example, trade enterprises, schools, universities, and large electricity users of any type who like the idea of using renewable energy but don’t want to pay anything upfront.

 - Want to lock in their energy costs at a guaranteed low fixed rate.

-- Want to avoid the long-term risk of owning and operating a solar system.
+- Want to avoid the long-term risk of owning and operating a renewable system.